aftonsteps/aftonsteps/README.md

 👋 Hi, I’m @aftonsteps (full name Afton Coombs).
 I’m a data scientist, developer, and dancer with an interest in archival technology, digital humanities, and anti-surveillance movement practices.
 As a dancer, my background is in tap, flatfoot, and house.
 As a data scientist and developer, I have worked in analytics, experimentation, data visualization, and web development.
 I most enjoy using these technical skills for artists and educators.
-My research interests include adversarial designs, modeling of randomness and emergent patterns in art, and equity in higher education.
-I’m currently a graduate student at Georgia Tech, where I’m specializing in interactive intelligence.
-I'm also working on research at GT concerned with student opportunities and outcomes.
+I’m currently studying dance at Pasadena City College and computer science at Georgia Tech.

-💻 You can find my website at https://aftonsteps.com
+💻 You can find my website at https://www.aftonsteps.com

 🌱 Some of my recent projects: